 One of the most talked about topics in real estate is the type of market we are currently in.
 Everyone has predictions and tips for the market, but what market are we in 2018?
 How do you tell which market you’re in?
 We’ve got the answers.

 The Absorption Rate

-To understand what type of market we are in, you’ve got to realize absorption rate.
+To understand what type of market we are in, you’ve got to realize the absorption rate.
 Absorption rate is a simple equation that determines how much inventory is on the market.

 You calculate the absorption rate by determining the number of homes that closed within a specified period (e.g., one year) in a particular area.
-You take that amount and divide it by the amount of months in that timeframe (e.g., 12), and that’s your absorption rate or the rate at which houses are closing in that specific area in that timeframe.
+You take that amount and divide it by the number of months in that timeframe (e.g., 12), and that’s your absorption rate or the rate at which houses are closing in that specific area in that timeframe.

 To calculate the current inventory, you calculate the number of homes that are on the market currently in the same area and divide it by the absorption rate.
 That number will tell you how many months it will take to go through the current inventory.

 Now that you have a basic understanding of absorption rate, you’re ready to see if it’s a buyer’s market.
 If the monthly absorption rate is more than six, it’s a buyer’s market.
 That means, there are more than six months worth of inventory available.
 So you may have a more difficult time selling your home because the market is pretty saturated.